UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/git_workflow.rst

 Starting a new Exercise
 -----------------------

-Once you have created your directory, and are starting a new project, the process will look very much the same.
-This example is for marie_curie working on her mailroom exercise:

-Make sure you are "in" your copy of the class repo on your machine:
+Make sure you are "in" your copy of the class repo on your machine, and are in the corrcet lesson directory under lessons:

-``$ cd students/marie_curie``
+``$ cd students/marie_curie/lessons/lesson01/assignments``

 Regardless of what you are working on, first make sure you don't have anything in your repository that you forgot to commit: